zl-xiang/Aspen/README.md

 ## How To Use
 Setup input:
 ### 1 Configure database instance
-To use customised dataset, the system requires to input nesccessary schema-level information of the database, including the followings:
+To use a customised dataset, the system requires necessary schema-level information about the database.
+This includes the following:

-  - a set of references between tables of the format `(r, a) : (r',a')`, meaning that an attribute `a` of relation `r` is a reference to `a'` attribute of relation `r'`.
+- A Python dictionary with elements of the form `(r1, a1): (r2, a2)`, indicating that the merge attribute `a1` of relation `r1` is of the same entity type as attribute `a2` of relation `r2`.
-  - a list of paths to raw data of all tables of the datasets (currently supports only `CSV/TSV` files).
+- A list of paths to the raw data files for all tables in the dataset (currently supports only `CSV/TSV` files).
-  - a list of path to the ground truth of the datasets (optionally, currently supports only `CSV/TSV` files)
+- A list of paths to the ground truth files for the dataset (optional, currently supports only `CSV/TSV` files).

-An example of such object is provided in `example_schema.py`, where the `other_schema` function illustrates how the `Music` dataset is configured.
+An example of such a configuration can be found in `src/example_schema.py`, where the `other_schema` function demonstrates how the `Music` dataset is set up.

-### 2 Run the system with command lines
+### 2 ASP Encoding
+Users can input their own ASP encodings with respect to the input dataset.
+To assist with this, a collection of example encodings (each with explanatory comments) used in our experiments is available in the `src/encoding` directory.
+Among, the file `src/encoding/music-ab.lp` contains an atom-based encoding derived from tuples in the Music dataset.

+### 3 System Command Lines
 A general explanantion of the command is the following:

 ```